 DIFFERENT (not Diffrent or Differant) GUARANTEE (not Garranty or Guarentee)

-List of High Frequency words from the IELTS Listening tests.
+Let’s look at a list of High Frequency words from the IELTS Listening Tests.

 Refrigerator/fridge (note the absence of d in the long form)